On this page

 Source diversity detection caught real problems we did not know we had.
 On idp-software.com, the automated audit flagged 32 pages with concentrated external sources: articles that cited the same domain 4, 5, 6 times.
 After the auto-fix pipeline (deduplicate external links, diversify on refine), that number dropped to zero.
 We built the detection because it seemed like good practice.
 We did not expect it to find that many problems on a site we thought was well-maintained.

 The junior-senior news pattern outperforms batch evaluation.
-Our first approach sent all articles to Claude in one batch.
+Our first approach sent all articles to the AI in one batch.
 The results were mediocre.
 Important details got lost in volume.
 Splitting into individual "junior analyst" evaluations (one article at a time) followed by a "senior editor" synthesis produces noticeably better output.
 Each article gets proper attention, and the synthesis step catches contradictions between sources that batch evaluation misses.

 Schema validation refusing builds was initially terrifying.
 When we first shipped strict frontmatter validation, rejecting pages with missing titles or malformed metadata, we expected complaints.
 Instead, users told us they preferred it.
 "Tell me what's wrong, don't guess" turns out to be a better experience than silently patching bad data and producing confusing output downstream.